paglalayag/paglalayag.github.io/_posts/2024-03-02-rails-codex-android-test-spike.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 {% endhighlight %}

-The elements we need to target are inside of the FragmentContainerViews, which are inside the ViewFlipper, let's get the ViewFlipper first
+The elements we need to target are inside of the FragmentContainerViews, which are inside the ViewFlipper, let's get the ViewFlipper first by creating this new test (which should pass):

 {% highlight kotlin %}
  @Test
   fun displayMainTurboView() {
     onView(withId(R.id.app_bar))
     Thread.sleep(2000)
-    onView(withId(R.id.tabSwitcher)
+    onView(withId(R.id.tabSwitcher))
+  }
 {% endhighlight %}

 For whatever reason, apparently the Android community still doesn't have a streamlined library for matching ambiguous views.
-Often stack overflow questions will receive a bunch of suggested CustomMatchers to try.
+Stack overflow questions asking about this challenge will often receive a bunch of suggested [CustomMatchers](https://github.com/android/testing-samples/tree/main/ui/espresso/CustomMatcherSample) to try.

-So got me to isolate the first view container, I was able to use this function (apparently originally provided by the Android team).
+To isolate the first view container, I was able to use this function.
+Apparently it was originally provided by the Android team, but I don't know the location of the original.

-As the name suggests, `nthChildOf` allows you to choose from a set of matches by its position within the sequence

 {% highlight kotlin %}
     fun nthChildOf(parentMatcher: Matcher<View>, childPosition: Int): Matcher<View> {